Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

  Each DB subnet group should have subnets in at least two Availability Zones in a given region.
 When creating a DB instance in a VPC, you must select a DB subnet group.

-In the AWS Management Console search field, type
+In the AWS Management Console search field, type RDS:
-RDS.

 Select RDS from the drop down menu.